Changing hair color is a technique most new digital editors would love

 includes a hair color change.
 Depending on the complexity of the

 hair, using this method can be quick and painless or quite challenging.

 If the Mask Panel is new to you then perhaps it would be useful to watch the 3 videos on the Mask page.

-The new Masks Panel in CS5 makes it much, much easier to modify a selection with the Refine Mask adjustment.
-It may seem a bit strange at first but once you become familiar with it then the Masks Panel will become part of your normal Photoshop workflow.
+The Masks Panel makes it much, much easier to modify a selection with the Refine Mask adjustment.
+The process may seem a bit strange at first but once you become familiar with it then the Masks Panel will become part of your normal Photoshop workflow.

 The goal here is to completely select all of the hair including the little strands and that particular project can be very, very difficult and frustrating.
 Once selected it's a simple matter to add a Hue and Saturation layer to color the hair.

-Here is the image we'll work with in CS5 ...
+Here is the image we'll work with ...

 The first thing that doing is to make a copy of the Background Layer because we are going to be adding a Layer Mask and you can't put one of the Background.

 Activate the Copy of the Background and then the starting point is exactly the same as before - with a great selection using the Quick Mask brush or perhaps the Lasso Tool.
 In fact, it really doesn't need to be totally 100% perfect because the Refine Mask adjustment will take care of a lot of the left over problems.